microse-rpc/microse-swoole/api.md

     the connection is alive, default value is `5000`ms. If the server doesn't response after sending a ping in time, the client will consider the server is down and will destroy and retry the connection.

-## Pub-Sub Model between the server and clients

-When the server publishes a message, all clients subscribe to the topic will receive the data and invoke their handlers, this mechanism is often used for the server to broadcast data to its clients.